Home

 Do my

-prescriptions apply to my medical deductible?
+prescription co-pay apply toward my medical deductible?

 No, your prescriptions DO NOT apply to your